kwangok/Polaris_Project/README.md

 **III)** Connect VS2015 to Polaris Vega's API and recieve some data of tool Markers.

-**V)** Visulaize the Polaris Tool in V-rep stimuasly based on Tool's position and data (which is acquiring by Polaris Sensor).
+**IV)** Visulaize the Polaris Tool in V-rep stimuasly based on Tool's position and data (which is acquiring by Polaris Sensor).

 below you can see photos of the Designed mechanical part in FreeCad.